Data Guide

 As with other investment modes, if your period runs past the latest historical datapoint, your assumption is used for the forward segment.

 This data is a market proxy and is useful for scenario comparison.
 It is not a full physical ownership model.
+Practical real-world factors such as storage costs of around 0.1 to 0.5% per year, insurance, dealer premiums of 2 to 10% over spot, and specific product spreads are not universally embedded in the default output.

 History depth can vary by metal, so available start years and scenario length flexibility may differ between gold, silver, copper, platinum, palladium, and aluminum.